 Introducing our new series, The Collections Corner!
-Learn about exciting stories from our collection at 10:00am every other Tuesday.
 Click on the photos to read more!

 “Our old shopmates, our brothers, and our sons are standing between our homes, our country, our flag, and moral and industrial slavery.” – L.J.
 Judson, NCR News, March 1918 With thousands of Dayton fathers and sons answering the nations call to arms during the First World War, many a window throughout the city featured a →

 ““In times of war “neutrality” means one of two things: Treason or cowardice.” – Anonymous, NCR News, April 1918 When the United States entered World War I in 1917, Dayton was a manufacturing powerhouse, and as such, supplied the Allies with essential parts and equipment needed to win the war.
 The city also provided manpower, as →